Nebukam/PCGExtendedToolkit/_sources/doc-general/working-with-graphs.md

 ---
 ## Vtx

-A `Vtx` has two important piece of data written on it, and their position in space is relied upon for edge metrics -- `Vtx` being edges' start and end points.
+A `Vtx` has one important piece of data written on it, and their position in space is relied upon for edge metrics -- `Vtx` being edges' start and end points.
 ### Cached Index
 The `PCGEx/CachedIndex` attribute hold the index of the `Vtx` when it was written into a graph.
 This is the index `PCGEx/EdgeStart` and `PCGEx/EdgeEnd` refers to on the `Edges` points.
 It is primarily useful to know whether the vtx structure has been altered or not, and ensure the graph is safe to use to avoid exceptions.